armory/docs/content/en/plugins/pipelines-as-code/install/spinnaker-halyard.md

 ---
-title: Install Pipelines-as-Code in Spinnaker
+title: Install Pipelines-as-Code in Spinnaker (Halyard)
 linkTitle: Spinnaker - Halyard
 weight: 5
 description: >
-  Learn how to install Armory Pipelines and Code in a Spinnaker instanced managed by Halyard.
+  Learn how to install Armory Pipelines-as-Code in a Spinnaker instanced managed by Halyard.
 ---

 ## Installation overview